-For employees who participate in providing investment services or advice, Nordea also applies Group-wide trading restrictions that are base on the trading rules establised by for example Finance Finland, the Swedish Securities Dealers Association and the Swedish Investment Fund Association.
-Futhermore, in their capacity as a company licensed to provide investment services and as a fund management company, Nordea and its subsidiary Nordea Funds ltd, respectively, maintain insider registers of persons who are classified as “insiders” pursuant to the Finnish Act on Investment Services and the Finnish Act on Mutual Funds.
+For employees who participate in providing investment services or advice, the Company also applies groupwide trading restrictions that are based on the trading rules established by for example, Finance Finland, the Swedish Securities Dealers Association and the Swedish Investment Fund Association.
+Furthermore, in their capacity of a company licensed to provide investment services and as a fund management company, the Company and its subsidiary Nordea Funds Ltd, respectively, maintain insider registers of persons who are classified as “insiders” pursuant to the Finnish Act on Investment Services and the Finnish Act on Mutual Funds.
 The holdings of such persons in securities listed in Finland are public information and are updated automatically in the public insider register kept by Euroclear Finland Oy.
 The register of holders of units in funds managed by Nordea Funds Ltd is also available for viewing at Nordea Funds Ltd.

 Updated: February 2020